-The Idaho County Free Press, which celebrated its 133 birthday earlier this year, features a small, dedicated staff of journalists, advertising executives and a circulation expert.
+The Idaho County Free Press, which will celebrate its 134th birthday this year, features a small, dedicated staff of journalists, advertising executives and a circulation expert.
 Get to know the Free Press staff as well as their choices for some of the newspaper's best features.

 Sarah Klement - Publisher

 Sarah says Toby Keith’s “Should Have Been a Cowboy” would be the theme song to a movie about her life - and she doesn't mean that metaphorically.
 Instead, she chose newspapering and has been with The Idaho County Free Press “off and on” (kinda sounds like a country song) since she was 16.
 She may be a somewhat unorthodox publisher but she loves this newspaper.
 "The two things that keep me going to work every day are maintaining a healthy source of local news - which happens to be a 130+ year-old newspaper so I don’t take it lightly) and coming up with solutions to help businesses thrive."